 To first learn the ropes, Kenny isn't a bad way to go, since he has a perfect medium 5 in every stat.
 Playing Kenny gives a good baseline of how the game works, and from there, you can try out characters with uneven stat distribution to find how you best like to play a counselor (focusing on repairing objects, staying stealthy, etc.).

-Any character with Composure 10, like Jenny Myers, can escape Jason's grabs much more easily.
+Any character with Composure 10, like Jenny Myers, can escape Jason's grabs much more easily -- and stay alive longer.
 If the current Jason player is fond of specialty grab kills and not standard machete swings, this can be a huge boon.

 - Update: Turns out you can definitely do this.
 Check out our guide to killing Jason in Friday the 13th.